 You should give yourself plenty of time to prepare for the pre-trial review by reading through your documents including those you have received from the plaintiff.
 These documents could include:

 Reading through these documents is important because the registrar or magistrate may ask you questions about them.
 Knowing the answers to these questions may help the registrar or magistrate make orders in your case and avoid unnecessary delays.

 You should think about what evidence you have to support your case.
-For example, any witness statements, documents or photos.
+For example, any witness statements, documents, video footage or photos.